Princeton-CDH/ppa-nlp/README.md

-# `corppa` PPA corpus software
+# corppa

 This repository is research software developed as part of the [Ends of Prosody](https://cdh.princeton.edu/projects/the-ends-of-prosody/), which is associated with the [Princeton Prosody Archive](https://prosody.princeton.edu/) (PPA).
 This software is particularly focused on research and work related to PPA full-text and page image corpora.

+> [!WARNING]
-This code is primarily for internal team use.
+> This code is primarily for internal team use.
 Some portions of it may eventually be useful for participants of the [Ends of Prosody conference](https://cdh.princeton.edu/events/the-ends-of-prosody/) or be adapted or used elsewhere.

 ## Basic Usage